koor-tech/kbase/docs/support/help-desk.md

 ## Send us your questions and feedback

 We are happy to answer any questions you have about data storage and your particular situation.
 You can use our [contact form](https://try.koor.tech/contact/) to send us a note.
 We will respond to the email address you give us.
-We will never share your information with others, although we may add a generic question and answer to this knowledge center in order to share the general advice.
+We will never share your information with others, although we may add a generic question and answer to this knowledge base in order to share the general advice.

 Also, we will take your product suggestions into consideration.